 At the moment my station consists of the following:

-I'm currently living in the Salt Lake City area and work as a software engineer with Agilent Technologies (due to recent company spin-off soon to be known as Keysight Technologies).
+I'm currently living in the Salt Lake City area and work as a software engineer with Keysight Technologies.

 73 and hope to see you on the air!